 Property taxes (also known as ad valorem taxes from the Latin “by value”) are calculated on the value of taxable property including land, structural improvements and vines.
-Once the value of property is established, Proposition 13 restricts any inflationary increase to no more than two per cent per year (the factored base year value) unless there is a change of ownership or new construction.
-Proposition 13 also restricts the property tax rate to one per cent of the factored base year value.
-Thus property with a $100,000 factored base year value (the assessed or taxable value) will pay property taxes based on one per cent of $100,000 or $1,000 in taxes for the fiscal year which runs from July 1 to June 30.
+Proposition 13 restricts the property tax rate to one percent of the factored base year value.
+Thus property with a $100,000 factored base year value (the assessed or taxable value) will pay property taxes based on one percent of $100,000 or $1,000.
 In addition Proposition 13 permits voter-approved bonds to be repaid using ad valorem taxes so most property owners in Napa County see a School Bond tax amount on their tax bills.
-If the bond repayment rate is 0.011 per cent (11/1000 of one per cent), the tax on each $100,000 of assessed value is $11.00.

-Questions regarding specific assessments should be directed to the agency responsible for that assessment (a list of phone numbers is available from the Assessor's office at (707)253-4467).
-Questions on assessed value should be directed to Napa County Assessor John Tuteur at 707-253-4459 (direct line)or by e-mail at firstname.lastname@example.org
+Questions regarding specific assessments should be directed to the agency responsible for that assessment (a list of phone numbers is shown on your tax bill.)
+Should you have any questions please contact Napa County Assessor John Tuteur at 707.253.4459 or by e-mail firstname.lastname@example.org